3 Squadron RESEARCH

 The old fella said, 'Who are these men?
 Who are these men?', and then he was told and he went, 'Hmph' and strutted off.
 He left us.

 I think that's why we got out of there fairly quick.
 But some of the British discipline was a little ridiculous and we saw lots of it in the Middle East and various places.
 The old Tommy; the British soldier, he thrives on discipline I guess.
 They say he does, and I think it's probably right.
 They have it pretty tough.
 I mean ours was heaven compared with the way they lived.

 We might just note in passing that you later went back to live in Bombay for ten years or so...

 Ten and a half years I was there.

 Right.
-In the sixties and on.
-Had it made a big impression on you or was that just pure chance?
+In the '60s and on.
+Had it made a big impression on you, or was that just pure chance?

 But I think you did find it a colourful place.